 Sherman Hemsley & Jeffersons’ co-star, Isabel Sanford

 Way back, in the mid-70s, I joined Norman Lear’s Tandem-TAT Productions.
 From my first moment at the company, I knew that I was—to use an absolutely appropriate phrase here—walkin’ in high cotton.

 My initial office was on the studio lot at MetroMedia Square on Sunset Boulevard in Hollywood.
 Across the hall from me, and running down the hall, were the table-reading rooms for many of the great Lear sitcoms of the day.

-Almost directly across from my door was the door to The Jeffersons‘ reading room where the cast would assemble and—weekly—read new scripts aloud with the writers, the director, and other creative types.
+Almost directly across from my door was the door to The Jeffersons‘ reading room where the cast would assemble weekly and read new scripts aloud with the writers, the director, and other creative types.

 The door just to the left of the Jeffersons was the door to the men’s room where I first met All in the Family‘s Caroll O’Connor.
 (But, that’s a story for another day.)